Reholly/FastBot/README.md

 <p>Here is documentation for working with FastBot.
 You also may check Example Project. </p>

 <h1>Bot</h1>
-To create a Bot, you need to use BotBuilder.
+<p> To create a Bot, you need to use BotBuilder.
 You can create it step by step with this handy builder.
 First you need to call the Bot.Create(), after which you can assign the following:
-- SetBotName() - to specify the name of the Bot inside the project
+<p>- SetBotName() - to specify the name of the Bot inside the project </p>
-- SetBotApiToken() - to specify the telegram API token
+<p> - SetBotApiToken() - to specify the telegram API token  </p>
-- SetCommands() - to specify the List of commands (see below about commands)
+<p> - SetCommands() - to specify the List of commands (see below about commands)   </p>
-- UseWebhooks - to indicate the use of webhooks
+<p> - UseWebhooks - to indicate the use of webhooks  </p>

-After all the configuration of the Bot, you can create it using another method - Build()
+<p> After all the configuration of the Bot, you can create it using another method - Build()

 <h1>Commands</h1>
 <h1>Exceptions</h1>